okhlybov/vscode-msys2/README.md

   }
 }
 ```

+**at a cost** of losing the fast switching between release/debug builds without reconfiguration & rebuilding.

 It is also possible to revert to a more common [GNU Make](https://www.gnu.org/software/make/) at a cost of losing the build kit neutrality as MSYS2 and MinGW toolchains have different generator names.